-Our success over the past 40 years is a testament to these people, who have dedicated their time and expertise to MSF’s work overseas and at home.
+Our success over nearly 50 years is a testament to these people, who have dedicated their time and expertise to MSF’s work overseas and at home.

 Becoming a member means taking collective responsibility for MSF.
 And because the people making the decisions have worked with MSF, the organisation stays focused on medical care and our core principles: independence, impartiality and neutrality.

 The MSF UK Association